-1. Horizontal Micro-programmed control Unit :
+1. Horizontal Micro-programmed Control Unit :

 The control signals are represented in the decoded binary format that is 1 bit/CS.
-Example: If 53 Control signals are present in the processor than 53 bits are required.
+Example: If 53 Control signals are present in the processor then 53 bits are required.
 More than 1 control signal can be enabled at a time.

-- It supports longer control word.
+- It supports longer control words.

 - It is used in parallel processing applications.

-- It allows higher degree of parallelism.
-If degree is n, n CS are enabled at a time.
+- It allows a higher degree of parallelism.
+If degree is n, n CS is enabled at a time.